kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

     // +optional
     DisruptionMode *schedulingv1alpha3.WorkloadCompositePodGroupDisruptionMode `json:"disruptionMode,omitempty"`

-    // ResourceClaims lists dynamic resource claims shared by replica members.
-    // A flat representation supports this while replica is the selected leaf.
-It is
+    // ResourceClaims are valid only when replica is the selected flat leaf
-    // mutually exclusive with leader and worker because a CPG cannot own a
+    // (no leader/worker).
+A CPG cannot own pod-level claims.
-    // pod-level resource claim; nested configurations put claims on the leaves.
     // Immutable after creation.
     // +optional
     // +kubebuilder:validation:MaxItems=4